DREP (DREP) One Day Volume Tops $27.62 Million

-DREP (CURRENCY:DREP) traded down 21% against the U.S. dollar during the 24 hour period ending at 23:00 PM ET on October 18th.
-DREP has a total market cap of $6.74 billion and approximately $27.62 million worth of DREP was traded on exchanges in the last 24 hours.
-During the last week, DREP has traded 31.3% lower against the U.S. dollar.
-One DREP coin can now be bought for approximately $1.96 or 0.00003398 BTC on cryptocurrency exchanges.
+DREP (CURRENCY:DREP) traded down 21% against the U.S. dollar during the 24-hour period ending at 14:00 PM ET on October 23rd.
+One DREP coin can now be bought for about $1.96 or 0.00003398 BTC on popular cryptocurrency exchanges.
+DREP has a total market cap of $6.74 billion and $27.62 million worth of DREP was traded on exchanges in the last day.
+Over the last seven days, DREP has traded 31.3% lower against the U.S. dollar.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.